-The 24 footballers who starred in Nike’s ‘Secret Tournament’ - Where are they now?
+The 24 players who starred in Nike’s Secret Tournament - What happened to them?

 Starting with Luis Figo, one of the best Portuguese players of all time who was one of Real Madrid’s Galacticos in 2002.

-Figo considered becoming FIFA president in 2015 - and was even backed by the likes of David Beckham and Jose Mourinho - but reverse his decision stating that he didn’t want “absolute power”.
+Figo considered becoming FIFA president in 2015 - and was even backed by the likes of David Beckham and Jose Mourinho - but reversed his decision stating that he didn’t want “absolute power”.

 Roberto Carlos